Rewiring the Brain Can Reform Negative Behaviors and Improve Mental Fitness

-No longer do we need to remain passive passengers riding along letting addictions and ill feelings run our lives.
-We can interrupt negative behaviors if we catch them in time and we can re-engineer some of our brain's tendency toward negativity by doing positive exercises and behaviors more often.
+We can interrupt negative behaviors if we catch them in time and we can re-engineer some of our brain's tendency toward negativity by doing positive exercises and making sure we have more positive experiences.

 1. Mindfulness